Gen-X Cops

-Gen-X Cops (特警新人類) is a 1999 Hong Kong action crime comedy film directed by Benny Chan, starring Nicholas Tse, Stephen Fung and Sam Lee.
+Gen-X Cops (特警新人類) is a 1999 Hong Kong action comedy film written, produced and directed by Benny Chan.
+The film stars Nicholas Tse, Stephen Fung and Sam Lee.

+South China Morning Post has called the film a "classic example" of "Hong Kong's new-style '90s action films that featured young actors, more special effects...and sub-par scrtipts".
+The film went straight to rental release in the United States.
+It was followed by a sequel called Gen-Y Cops, also directed by Chan.

 Synopsis

 Jet fuel is stolen by weapons smugglers.
 The fuel is reacquired by the Hong Kong police but then once again stolen by a yakuza boss named Akatora who is trying to sell it with the help of Hong Kong thug Daniel.
 Three rebellious cops go undercover to find both the jet fuel and Akatora.
 They must use the criminal instincts that got them kicked out of the force to save Hong Kong from a devastating terrorist attack.

 Characters

 The Gen-x Cops

 Jack (played by Nicholas Tse) The main protagonist of the movie.
 Jack is the tough cool one of the group.
 He will do almost anything to win.

 Match (Played by Stephen Fung) Match is the playboy of the group, as he is always more concerned with the girl instead of the task at hand.

 Alien (Played by Sam Lee) As his name suggests, Alien is the goofy guy of the bunch.
 He does not really like authority or doing much work but does his fair share in the group.

 Y2K (Played by Grace Ip) Y2K is the girl of the group.
 She has skills in fighting and computers.
-She is mainly the group’s techie.
+She is mainly the group's techie.
 She is also the sister of an undercover cop killed, as he is the reason Akatora lost his goods to begin with.